Best Practices When Permitting RMM Scripts

 ThreatLocker does not recommend creating rules to whitelist scripts from your RMM to run automatically.
-In the event your RMM gets compromised, then you would have a Policy that permits all scripts coming from your RMM to run.
+In the event your RMM gets compromised, you would have a Policy that permits all scripts coming from your RMM to run.

 Please note: Creating a rule to permit scripts will only permit the execution of the script itself.
-PowerShell Ringfencing still applies.
-And any files that the script attempts to download will still need to be approved.
+PowerShell Ringfencing still applies, and any files that the script attempts to download will still need to be approved.

 The most secure way of permitting scripts that don't change hash, regardless of what environment they are being run in, is to permit them by hash.
-Hash is the number one way to ensure the integrity of the file remains intact.
+Hash is the number one way to ensure that the integrity of the file remains intact.

 Permit By Hash